carbon-language/carbon-lang/docs/project/evolution.md

 ##### Actions

 - **Review manager**:
-  - Commit the proposal decision.
+  - Commit the proposal PDF to the GitHub decision repository.
-    - Add a link to the committed version to the GitHub issue.
+    - Once committed, add a link to the PDF in the GitHub issue.
+  - Move the Doc to the archive folder.
   - Update the `Evolution > Announcements` forum topic with the final decision.
   - Close the GitHub issue.
 - **Author**: Start making dependent changes to apply the proposal.